CajunHippo/Cypress/README.md

 ## App Setup

-* Clone this repository by executing `git clone https://github.com/vladimirfomene/expressjs-validator-starter.git` in your console.
+* Clone this repository.
-* Enter the project directory with `cd expressjs-validator-starter`.
+* Enter the project directory.
 * Run `npm install` to install all the project's dependencies.

 ## Running the app.